 Artistri Sud is a nonprofit organization founded in 2009 in Montreal, by Jennifer Lonergan, to support women’s empowerment around the world.
 By developing their capacity, we help women create sustainable livelihoods for themselves.
 Greater financial autonomy and the ability to generate their own income empowers them to exert a positive influence in their families and their communities.
-In partnership with local women artisans and farmers, we evaluate their existing businesses (usually small cooperatives) and look for ways to help them generate increased revenues and improve their standard of living.
+In partnership with local women, we evaluate their existing businesses (usually small cooperatives) and look for ways to help them generate increased revenues and improve their standard of living.
 Then we design and implement training programs to develop the skills they need to achieve sales and growth goals on a sustainable basis.

 Board of Directors

 Jennifer Lonergan, PhD, founder of Artistri Sud, has worked with artisans and artisan groups in a dozen developing world nations in Latin America, Asia, and Africa.
 As a buyer for fair trade and ethical wholesale and retail markets in North America—in particular, for the boutique she owned, Artistri—and in partnership with international development organizations in the US and Canada, she has helped support artisans’ efforts to generate revenue by capitalizing on their strengths to meet the needs of a fast-paced marketplace.
-Jennifer has a PhD in women’s history and fifteen years’ experience in education and curriculum development, both critical tools in her efforts to build capacity among artisans to meet market needs while supporting cultural heritage preservation.
+Jennifer has a PhD in women’s history and twenty years’ experience in education and curriculum development, both critical tools in her efforts to build capacity among artisans to meet market needs while supporting cultural heritage preservation.
 For more about Jennifer, watch her video from TedxMontrealWomen.

 Gillian Elias is a senior economist at Business Development Bank of Canada, providing advice to management and clients on the economic environment in which it operates.
 Gillian has worked for many prestigious institutions such as the Federal Government, General Motors, Finance Canada, the European Bank for Reconstruction and Development and Caisse de dépôt et placement du Québec.
 Gillian mentors a young woman from Senegal who is studying for her Master’s in Public Finance through a bursary programme for African Leaders of the Future run by the Institute of Public Administration of Canada.
 Gillian’s diverse set of interests in the arts, economics, international development, empowerment, and her desire to help others, especially women, have culminated in her role serving on the Board of Artistri Sud.